 Apalachicola River Paddling Trail System

 The Apalachicola River WEA Paddling Trail System is made up of nearly 100 miles of wilderness paddling trails.
+Order a guide or print out one or all of the online trip options below.
 This online guide features 11 trip options for paddlers of all abilities.

 Before you go, review our wilderness paddling tips to make sure your experience is the best that it can be.
 Look over our safety and stewardship information and additional resources to prepare yourself for a safe, satisfying adventure.